Have You Ever . . .

 Oh, and drinking this hot buttered rum courtesy of Kendahl from Our Nourishing Roots, because nothing says wouldn’t-change-a-thing like a full mug of buttered bliss!

-Well, nothing except for maybe another creation from her Natural Cocktails eBook, a collection of homemade alcoholic drink recipes made without dyes, artificial colors, or fake flavors.
+Well, nothing except for maybe another creation from her book, Real Cocktails, a collection of homemade alcoholic drink recipes made without dyes, artificial colors, or fake flavors.
 If you’ve ever wanted to learn how to make cocktail onions, cocktail olives, maraschino cherries, and brandied cherries . . .

 Irish cream . . .